IRS-Cybersec/ctfdump/STACK the Flags 2020/Chomusuke/osint/Hunt Him Down/README.md

-His Strava account doesn't seem to have anything.
+His Strava account doesn't seem to have anything :O

 ![](10.png)

-But it seems rather weird that there is no activities but there are records on Distance and Moving Time, so we decided to follow his account to see if there's any follower-only information.
+But it seems rather weird that there is no activities but there are records on Distance and Moving Time (???), so we decided to follow his account to see if there's any follower-only information.

 ![](11.png)